 Yes – but you will be in a wetsuit.
-White water rafting is a great activity for rainy days as you are going to be wet anyway
+Whitewater rafting is a great activity for rainy days as you are going to be wet anyway.

 Do I need to book this trip in advance?

 Yes – as during peak seasons, space can be limited.
-This is also true for mid winter and school holidays
+This is also true for mid-winter and school holidays.

 What is the maximum number of people on a trip?

-This can depend on the amount of guides working on a particular day but with prior notice, we can carry groups of up to 200 people on any one trip
+This can depend on the amount of guides working on a particular day but with prior notice, we can carry groups of up to 200 people on any one trip.

 What happens if we need to cancel?

-We require 24 hours notice for cancellation to get a full refund, after that a portion of the cost is retained
+We require 24 hours’ notice for cancellation to get a full refund, after that a portion of the cost is retained.

 Can I go if I have a medical condition?

 Some medical conditions may prohibit you from whitewater rafting but most will not.
 It’s very important that if you do have a medical condition that you let staff know prior to rafting.
-If you require medication for your condition (eg. asthma inhalers), you will need to bring that with you in case it is needed
+If you require medication for your condition (eg. asthma inhalers), you will need to bring that with you in case it is needed.

 Can I raft if I am pregnant?

 No. Company policy is that we don’t allow anyone who is pregnant on grade 3 or above rivers.
-There is a risk that a pregnant person could sustain a blow to the abdomen either through falling out the raft, from a paddle from another client or someone falling against them

-Do you operate if it’s raining?
+Do you operate if it is raining?

-Whitewater rafting will still go ahead if it is raining, you are going to get wet anyway and the river is normally at its’ best then.
-We will not refund if you decide to cancel at short notice due to rain or bad weather
+Whitewater rafting will still go ahead if it is raining, you are going to get wet anyway and the river is normally at its best then.
+We will not refund if you decide to cancel at short notice due to rain or bad weather.

 Do you tip the guide?

-Tipping is not normally expected in New Zealand, however if you feel you would like to show your appreciation that is totally at your discretion
+Tipping is not normally expected in New Zealand, however if you feel you would like to show your appreciation that is totally at your discretion.

 Can my friends or family watch while I go rafting?

 Due to the nature of the terrain, and because the river is far below in the canyon, it is not possible to view the rafting.
 There is however an opportunity to stand by the last rapid – Cascade – on the Shotover River as they come through the Oxenbridge Tunnel.
-Timings depend on river levels and flow so your friends or family may need to wait a while to ensure they don’t miss you
+Timings depend on river levels and flow so your friends or family may need to wait a while to ensure they don’t miss you.

 Are there toilets?

-There are toilets at the Rafting Base and also at Deep Creek where the raft trip starts on the Shotover River
+There are toilets at the rafting base and also at Deep Creek where the raft trip starts on the Shotover River.

 Is there somewhere to buy food?

-Yes, there is a Café and bar at the Rafting Base
+Yes, there is a café and bar at the rafting base.